-“… [A Japanese POW] was nursed back to health by a young woman and this was the story he told: ‘After the war ended, an 18 year-old American girl came to the camp as a volunteer social worker.
+“… [Toward the end of the war, a Japanese POW] was nursed back to health by a young woman and this was the story he told: ‘After the war ended, an 18 year-old American girl came to the camp as a volunteer social worker.
 She helped the Japanese POWs with great energy and kindness.
 Her name was Margaret Covell, but the men called her Peggy.
 She would do anything to help them.
 Three weeks after she arrived, a prisoner asked her, ‘Why are you so kind to us?’
 Her answer was, ‘Because Japanese soldiers killed my parents.’
 The prisoners were astonished as she told the story of how her Christian missionary parents were killed by the Japanese army in the interior of the Philippines.
 The Covells were wrongly accused of being US spies; both were tried, convicted, and then beheaded.

 “Peggy found out about this tragedy at the end of the war.
 She was full of hatred for the Japanese at first.
 But, as she thought more and more of their final moments, she came to realize that her parents must have been praying for the forgiveness and salvation of these Japanese soldiers.
-So, she decided to follow her parents’ example by forgiving and helping Japanese POWs.”
+So, she decided to follow her parents’ example by forgiving and helping Japanese POWs.

-– “The Story of Forgiveness”, by Lynne Belluscio, LeRoy (PA) Pennysaver June 12, 2011
+– “The Story of Forgiveness”, by Lynne Belluscio, LeRoy (PA) Pennysaver, June 12, 2011